Windows81/Vecistani-Wiki/internal/! The Vecistani Endopamphology ¡.md

 VisualPlugin has leveraged the metaverse's physicochemistry to generate Earthly resources without worrying about scarcity.

-# Media Policy in Vecistan

-## Music-Production Ministry

-ŞOXI ÇÜMÖĞİQƏL is the official ministry of music for the Vecistani Great Communal People's Republic, operating also as a copyright-free record label.
-The name 'ŞOXI ÇÜMÖĞİQƏL' was a pronouncible non-word chosen for its inclusion of every letter that is made distinguishable in Azerbaijani but not in non-Turkic scripts (i.e., I, İ, Ə, X, Q, Ç, Ş, Ö, and Ü) within the name.

-Vecistan prohibit the distribution or playback of music produced outside the label, unless there is specific intent to complement a foreign property that song is associated with (e.g., distributing copies of the Adopt Me soundtrack in a context where that game is being discussed).

-- Full title is 'the Xenharmonically Provident Musical Virtuosity Which Rests in the Glory of Our Creative Vecistani Nation, ŞOXI ÇÜMÖĞİQƏL'.

-- All Ş.Ç. pieces are licenced under CC-BY-SA for use both inside and outside of Vecistan.

-- Try to release every production onto SoundCloud within 11 days after first TV broadcast.

-- Try to make tracks at least 3 minutes long.

-  - Older tracks were often rendered to be 1 minute and 27 seconds long.

-- Double down on claims that Ş.Ç. consist of artists of different backgrounds from across the Nation.

-- VisualPlugin is the sole author of every song released by ŞOXI ÇÜMÖĞİQƏL.

-## Television Ministry

-The Vecistani state TV channel, sometimes referred to as the Vecistani Public Broadasting network, is the official broadcast medium of all Vecistan-related news.
-It was established on 2018-02-13 by VisualPlugin.

-In March 2018, the Vecistani-VisualPlugin Propaganda Veracity Act mandated that all television sets manufactured or located within Vecistan must be permanently tuned to state-controlled channels.

-- To receive Vecistani airwaves, foreign television sets must be modded by a state-licenced technician.

-- Repurposed streaming sticks available for public since mid-2022.

-- Promote viewership of Vecistani programmes outside the metaverse.

 # VisualPlugin; Aphorisms for His Officiality

 - Our immaculate Nation is wholly represented in the wise interests of Respected Leader VisualPlugin, just as our precious Leader is made part and parcel of the interests of a victorious Vecistani state.